wheninspace/WIS_BrowserAnimation/README.md

 - Resizing SVGs.
 The svg path must be transformed to the new size, and I don't know how to do that.
 Research in progress!
 But you can try resizing the browser widget, sometimes that works...
 - Using LC default SVGs.
 Just using the iconPath is not enough, apparently.
 Research in progress!
 - Changing the color of multi-colored SVG files.
 That's too complex.
 Use the color chooser only with mono-colored SVGs.
+- On Windows, handling multiple browser widgets on one card seems a bit unstable.